Stages of Development - The Seven Habits of Highly Successful People

 Share

-While we may like to think of ourselves as “Independent” this is not the highest stage of development.
+While we may like to think of ourselves as 'independent,' it is not the highest stage of development.
 Dr. Stephen Covey describes three stages of development in his book The Seven Habits of Highly Successful People.

 Personal Development Tools: Book: 7 Habits of Highly Effective People by Stephen R. Covey.

-• When we all start out in life we are DEPENDENT on others to provide nearly everything for us.
+• When we start out in life, we are all DEPENDENT on others to provide nearly everything for us.

-• As we grow older our first journey is towards being INDEPENDENT in all areas starting with small things with major milestones such as driving and moving out.
+• As we grow older, our first journey is toward being INDEPENDENT in all areas, starting with small steps and leading to major milestones like driving and moving out.

 Leaders must set the conditions to help each team member move through these different stages of development in different areas of their lives.
 Stages cannot be skipped.
 We will all be at different stages in different aspects of our personal and professional lives.